shirleyChou/Blog/content/post/week2-andrew-ng-machine-learning.md

 where theta are parameters.

 ### Gradient descent for multiple variables
-so as the number of parameter grows, remember to simultaneously update theta_j for j = 0,...,n
+So as the number of parameter grows, remember to simultaneously update theta_j for j = 0,...,n
 ![](https://github.com/shirleyChou/blog/blob/master/static/content/post/images/andrew-ng-ml/week2/grad.JPG?raw=true)

 where **COST FUNCTION** is still the same: